A picture of the space of typical learnable tasks: Results

-We used a popular method called SimCLR~\citep{chen2020simple} to perform contrastive learning on images from four sets of classes (airplane-automobile, bird-cat, ship-truck) and all of CIFAR-10.
-In~\cref{fig:ssl_panel}, we compared the learned representation to that from supervised learning on two tasks (airplane-automobile and all of CIFAR-10).
+We used SimCLR~\citep{chen2020simple} to perform contrastive learning on images from four sets of classes (airplane-automobile, bird-cat, ship-truck and all of CIFAR-10).
+We compared the learned representation to that from supervised learning on two tasks (airplane-automobile and all of CIFAR-10) in~\cref{fig:ssl_panel}.
 Models trained using contrastive learning on two-class datasets learn very different representations from models trained on the same task but using supervised learning.
-Models trained using contrastive learning on different datasets leare similar representations (trajectories of all three two-class datasets are very close to each other).
+Models trained using contrastive learning on different datasets learning similar representations (trajectories of all three two-class datasets are very close to each other).
 This is reasonable because contrastive learning does not use any information from the labels.
-It is surprising however that the trajectory of models from contrastive learning on these two-class datasets is similar to trajectories of models from contrastive learning on the entire CIFAR-10. \end{result}
+It is surprising however that the trajectory of models from contrastive learning on these two-class datasets is similar to trajectories of models from contrastive learning on the entire CIFAR-10.

+Let us elaborate upon this a bit more.
+We have color-matched the lines in~\cref{fig:ssl_panel}b with those in~\cref{fig:ssl_panel}a.
+The black curve is the trajectory of supervised learning on the entire CIFAR-10; red is the trajectory of SimCLR trained on the entire CIFAR-10. \cref{fig:ssl_panel}b compares the distances of trajectories in~\cref{fig:ssl_panel}a from the red one ``contrastive''; this is why there is no red trajectory in~\cref{fig:ssl_panel}b.